threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/threebot/contacts/readme.md

 - add/modify/delete a contact
 - list contacts
 - search contacts
+- send/share contacts ?

 ## questions

-will it be integrated to the phonebook ? ?
+will it be integrated to the phonebook ? ? do we need a link to some 3botids ?

 ## Technical Requirements